OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 This mod needs to be on both the client and server for all features to work.
 Config Syncing is included with Jotunn.
 Install on the server to enforce the same mod configuration for all players.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ## Changelog

+### 0.9.0

+* Added feature to only send boss message banners if in 100m range of the boss

 ### 0.8.0